 Equity is at the heart of the vision for excellence in CTE in California.
-This includes equity across populations and identities, places and geographies, and systems and structures.
-A cutting-edge, statewide CTE system that meets the needs of employers must be student-centered: all students benefit from CTE, and all pathways should be college and career pathways.
+This includes equity across populations - including youth in foster care and persons who are unhoused - and identities, places and geographies, and systems and structures.
+A cutting-edge, statewide CTE system that meets the needs of employers must be student-centered: all students benefit from CTE, and all pathways should be college and career pathways that offer a range of postsecondary options.
 The CTE system of the future will provide all students and workers with multiple entry and exit points and opportunities and supports for access and success that reflect and respond to their lived experiences and their working, learning, and daily lives.